kryptoish/nanopulseOS/README.md

 1. **Minimalist Design**: Creating a lean, efficient OS that can run entirely from a USB stick without needing installation or hard drive changes.
 2. **Generative Art**: Developing easy-to-use tools for users to create complex generative hardware footprint art with limited resources.
-3. **Custom Language Interpreter**: Designing and implementing a lightweight interpreter for a minimalist programming language (inspired by Brainfuck) that is fun and easy to use, but not intended for serious development.
+3. **Custom Language Interpreter**: Designing and implementing a lightweight interpreter for a minimalist esoteric programming language that is fun and easy to use, but not intended for serious development.
 4. **Retro Game Creation**: Implementing simple game mechanics and a framework for creating and playing retro-style games (e.g., Space Invaders).
 5. **Cross-Platform Compatibility**: Ensuring the OS works on a wide range of hardware with no need for installation, including supporting booting from various USB interfaces and configurations.